Getting Garage Organization Done!

-Last week I helped Jill with her garage organization.
-Throughout years Jill has done many purges.
+Getting garage organization done for Jill in Newmarket last week was a priority.
+An absolute must in preparing her home for the real estate market.
+Throughout the years Jill has done many purges.
 She has held garage sales during the summers to downsize her belongings.
 And she did get rid of a lot of things.
-But, she was also the storage locker not just for her own things but for the belongings of her grown children, a family members and a couple of friends.
+But, she was also the storage locker not just for her own things but for the belongings of her grown children, a family member and a few friends.

-My first piece of advice: DO NOT let anyone store their personal belongings of any kind in your home or garage.
+My first piece of advice: Do NOT let anyone store their personal belongings of any kind in your home or garage.
 Once the items arrive it is very difficult to get them to remove them.
-And when you ask they make you feel guilty and you become to bad guy.
-Do not open this can of worms.
+And when you ask they make you feel guilty and you become the bad guy.
+Avoid opening this can of worms.

 After each garage sale Jill did donate items to local charities.
 Very little went into the garbage.
 And really, she didn’t have any garbage.
-The vast majority of her items were very good and had value but were not being used by anyone.
+The vast majority of her items were very good and had value, however, were not being used by anyone.